shahriar-rahman/Exploratory-Analysis-of-Netflix-Userbase/README.md

 ===========================================================================
-# Exploratory Analysis of Netflix User base Data
+# Exploratory Analysis of Netflix User Base Data

 By leveraging the power of data analysis and engineering tools such as Matplotlib, Pandas, MisingNo, and Seaborn, an in-depth and visual exploration is conducted in order to discover key insights about age demographics, age, and gender distribution, subscription types, and so forth.
 This notebook might serve as a hands-on experience for beginners in the field of data science.

 <div align="center">
     <img width="100%" src="img/netflix (3).gif" alt="Netflix1.gif" >